okta/okta.github.io/_source/_posts/2018-08-22-basic-crud-angular-7-and-spring-boot-2.md

 ## Add Angular Material

-You've already installed Angular Material, to use its components, you simply need to import them.
+You've already installed Angular Material, to use its components, you just need to import them.
 Open `client/src/app/app.module.ts` and add imports for animations, and Material's toolbar, buttons, inputs, lists, and card layout.

 ```typescript
 import { MatButtonModule, MatCardModule, MatInputModule, MatListModule, MatToolbarModule } from '@angular/material';